mastrojs/mastrojs.github.io/data/index.md

 </div>

-## Learn web development – from fundamentals to advanced techniques

-Work with the fabric of the web instead of fighting it.
-Start with the fundamentals: HTML and CSS.
-Then build a static blog, and implement a to-do list app: once with plain JavaScript, then reactively.
-Finally, run a server with a REST API, and learn about caching and different architectures.

-<a class="button" href="/guide/">Follow the guide</a>

 ## Reactive Mastro – interactivity simplified

-The final part of Mastro is a tiny (2.8k min.gz) client-side reactive GUI library for MPAs.
+When you need client-side interactivity, add Reactive Mastro – a tiny reactive GUI library for MPAs.

-<a class="button" href="/reactive/">Build interactive user interfaces</a>
+<a class="button" href="/reactive/">Get started</a>
 <a class="button -secondary" href="/reactive/why-reactive-mastro/">Why Reactive Mastro?</a>